vakesz/SKIES-Page/_pages/issues.md

 - API returns items in non-chronological order with creation timestamps
 - Needs to be investigated whether this can be queryed otherwise or sorted client-side

-### Comments may not load correctly for activities

-- Currently using posts endpoint instead of activities endpoint

-### Events sometimes show as ongoing after end

-- API lacks finish timestamps for all events
-- Finish data is currently hardcoded (~4 hours from start)
-- Requires backend API improvements

 ### Some List dropdown menus are not scaled with Dynamic Type

 - Custom menu implementation needed for full accessibility